 Metropolitan Area – In general it is recommended that you choose a DR site outside of your immediate metropolitan area.
 By doing so, you avoid impact from widespread power outages, pandemic diseases, civil disorder, fiber outages, etcâ€¦ that are regionally based.
 Take your recovery time objective and whether you plan on using remote hands or having staff on site when making your determination of how far is too far away from the immediate metropolitan area.

 In general, 75-100 miles distance is recommended as a good starting point for determining the right distance for your DR solution.
-If your primary data center is in Ashburn, VA, Richmond, VA, is a great place to start.
-If your primary facility is in Chicago, IL, consider Milwaukee, WI, and beyond.
+If your primary data center is in Sterling, VA, is a great place to start.
+If your primary facility is in Chicago, IL, consider Phoenix, AZ or Houston, TX.
 If you have questions, please do not hesitate to contact us.
 We’re happy to help you with your DR planning.